 So today, we bring you some of the coolest tips and tricks to deep clean a tub.
-Of course!
-You can always rinse the tub with soap and warm water, but these additional hacks will enhance your bathtub cleaning routine even more.
-So, without further ado, let’s dig into the list.
+These hacks will enhance your bathtub cleaning routine so you can enjoy a clean, hygienic bath every day!

 How to Remove Mildew from a Bathtub?